azat-co/practicalnode/chapter5/chapter5.md

 ***Figure 5-3.** Running MongoDB client and storing sample data*

-**Note**  On Max OS X (and most Unix systems), to close the process, use `control + c`.
+**Note**  On macOS (and most Unix systems), to close the process, use `control + c`.
 If you use `control + z`, it puts the process to sleep (or detaches the terminal window).
 In this case, you might end up with a lock on data files and then have to use the &quot;kill&quot; command (e.g., `$ killall node`) or Activity Monitor and delete the locked files in the data folder manually.
-For a vanilla Mac terminal, `command +` . is an alternative to `control + c`.
+For a vanilla macOS terminal, `command +` . is an alternative to `control + c`.

 What are some other MongoDB console command which developers like you and me can use?
 We will study the most important of them next.